crutcher/tapestry-legacy/README.md

 scheduling theory, distributed system engineering, and compiler design.

-Exiting dataflow environments are already [embarasingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel), able to exploit large numbers of workers simultaneously, while computing effective function dependencies between calculations.
+Exiting dataflow environments are already [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel), able to exploit large numbers of workers simultaneously, while computing effective function dependencies between calculations.

 Most tensor algorithms used in AI/ML are, in principle, embarrassingly parallel at the level of the functional